uchicago-cs/debugging-guide/doc/index.rst

 .. admonition:: Debugging Rule of Thumb #4

-   When debugging an error (but specially a logic error).
-Narrow down your search as much as possible.
+   When debugging an error (but specially a logic error), narrow down your search as much as possible.
    Start by focusing on the likely source of the error, and then refine your search using the techniques described below.
 Don’t waste your time looking through the parts of the code that actually work.